derekwan1/sudokuReadme/README.md

 ![runtest](img/runtest.png)

 Navigate to the "console" tab (see the "Tools" section from earlier), and you should be able to see how many tests you pass. **Before you've written any code, ALL unit tests should fail.**

-# Workflow
-Here is the expected order in which you should complete this project
-1. Fill out the code where there are `// TODO` comments in the `Cell.java` class.
-2. Run all unit tests.
-You should pass all unit tests related to `Cell`
-3. Fill out the code where there are `// TODO` comments in the `Row.java` class.
-4. Run all unit tests.
-You should pass all unit tests related to `Cell` and `Row`
-5. Fill out the code where there are `// TODO` comments in the `Column.java` class.
-6. Run all unit tests.
-You should pass all unit tests related to `Cell`, `Row`, and `Column`
-7. Fill out the code where there are `// TODO` comments in the `Block.java` class.
-8. Run all unit tests.
-You should pass all unit tests related to `Block`, `Cell`, `Row`, and `Column`
-7. Fill out the code where there are `// TODO` comments in the `Board.java` class.
-8. Run all unit tests.
-You should pass all unit tests now.
-9. Run the game (see final section)

 # Debugging
 If a test fails, the output may be a bit cryptic.
 Unfortunately, the platform we are using to host our code does not allow us to run tests individually and also doesn't allow us to see `System.out.println(...)` output from the unit tests.
 As far as I know, the debugger also doesn't work with unit tests.
 I believe the best way to debug will be the following: